Stamped Vs Brushed Concrete Pool Decks: What’s The Difference?

 Contact GPS Pools to Get Started Today

-GPS Pools has been remodeling pool decks in the Tampa area for over 20 years.
+GPS Pools has been resurfacing and remodeling pool decks for over 20 years and proudly serves Odessa, Pebble Creek, Tampa Palms, Wesley Chapel, Seven Springs, Keystone, Lake Fern, and more, from our locations in New Tampa, Land O’Lakes, and Lutz.
 Are you seeking a whole new look for your backyard?
 Contact us.
-We perform repairs, installations and pool deck maintenance tasks like tile replacement.
+We perform repairs, installations, and pool deck maintenance tasks like tile replacement.
 We also can help you decide whether to install stamped vs. brushed concrete.
 To hire a contractor that uses high-quality materials and offers craftsmanship you can count on, call today to make an appointment.